 - Insurance for life

 - Travel accident insurance provided by the company

 - Accidental death and dismemberment insurance provided by the employer

 Let’s Sum Up

 Becoming a lawyer in the United States is a complex procedure for foreign nationals.
 The bar exam is one of the most significant milestones in the process.
 A bar exam is a test that determines whether a candidate is eligible to practice law in a particular jurisdiction.
-Taking the bar as an international student is significantly more complex than US-born legal students.
+Taking the bar as an international student is significantly more complex than for a US-born legal student.

 If you want to learn more about other types of U.S. work visas, check out the sidebar on the left.